 Description of Historic Place

-The VIA Rail/Canadian National Railways Station at New Carlisle is a two-storey, wood railway station, built in 1947.
-It is located near the shoreline, at the south end of the village of New Carlisle, on the north shore of Chaleur Bay.
+The VIA Rail/Canadian National Railways Station at The Pas is a one-and-a-half-storey, multi-coloured-brick railway station, built in 1928.
+It is centrally located in the town of The Pas.
 The formal recognition is confined to the railway station building.

-Character-defining elements of the VIA Rail/Canadian National Railways Station at New Carlisle include:
+Character-defining elements of the VIA Rail/Canadian National Railways Station at The Pas include: